Mrs Christie Ley

 Teaching Assistant

-- PE is Monday – please ensure your child comes to school in their PE kit.
+- PE afternoon is Monday – please ensure your child comes into school in their PE kit and it is clearly labelled.

-- Please bring a clearly labelled water bottle to school every day.
+- Please can water bottles be clearly labelled and brought to school every day.

 English